Weeknight or company fare, Parmesan Roasted Cauliflower is just a simple, delicious vegetable side dish with lots of crispy caramelized bits.

 - 2 cloves garlic, minced (2 teaspoons)

-- Garnish: 2-3 tbsp chopped parsley; extra Parmesan (optional)
+- Garnish: 2-3 tablespoon chopped parsley; extra Parmesan (optional)

 - HEAT OVEN to 425F.
 Line a pan with foil (for easy clean up) and spray with oil.